AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

        Expected: All students in class "1A" who have "Tutorial 1" assigned and initially marked are unmarked.
 Success message displayed.

-1. Unmarking an assignment which has already been marked
+1. Unmarking an assignment which has already been unmarked

     1. Prerequisites: Student "Jane Smith" already has "Homework" unmarked.